 Rev. Dr. James Brenneman, or Jim as he prefers being called, is president and professor of biblical studies at Berkeley School of Theology since the Fall of 2017.
 Just prior to his call to BST, he completed nearly twelve years as president of Goshen College in Indiana.

 I wish for students to discover the appropriate blurring of distinctions between “worldly” wisdom and the wisdom of God that invites them into relationship with God on a far grander scale than afforded otherwise by limiting knowledge to a strictly Christian worldview.
-As an interdisciplinary learner – as a biology, natural science, and Bible undergraduate major – I ask myself and, now my students, several questions: If Christians believe that God was self-revealing in nature (Rom.1:20), why then is this not also special revelation?
+As an interdisciplinary learner myself (biology, natural science, and Bible), I ask myself and, now my students, several questions: If Christians believe that God was self-revealing in nature (Rom.1:20), why then is this not also special revelation?
 Or, if we believe that God was self-revealing in Ancient Israel (or in Christ), why then is this not also natural revelation?
-Must holy or “revelatory” readings of history (heilsgeschicte) and wisdom (liberal arts) be so systematically dichotomized when our own Scriptures refuse such systematic categorization?
+Must holy or “revelatory” readings of history (Heilsgeschicte) and wisdom (liberal arts) be so systematically dichotomized when our own Scriptures refuse such systematic categorization?
 The Bible as Canon (a set of many books with many points of view) serves as a most profound creative model of education for someone seeking a seminary degree.
 Between its covers, the Bible contains numerous examples of liberal-arts-like education (or “natural” “worldly” revelation) and plenty more examples of what we more often narrowly call “special” revelation.
 Both forms of education contained in Scripture, under the canopy of the one God, might better be called “spiritual formation.”
 What better place than a seminary, with a generous orthodoxy, for students to experience multiple streams of “revelation” in creation, in Scripture, in art, in science, and in ordinary life?
 Is this not special natural revelation?
 Is this not natural special revelation?
 Is this not biblical revelation embodied?

 Challenges facing the Christian educator engaged in spiritual formation today include: